 Soon after escaping from the Connally Unit lockup in Kenedy, Texas, the fugitives picked up another getaway vehicle, allegedly provided by the father of one of the men, and robbed a Radio Shack store in Pearland, Texas, making off with cash and police scanners.
 On Christmas Eve, the escapees, who had been convicted for a long list of violent crimes, including murder, rape and robbery, struck a sporting-goods store in Irving, Texas, where they stole a large amount of cash and weapons.
 In the process, the men killed police officer Aubrey Hawkins, shooting him multiple times with multiple weapons and running him over.
 The Texas Seven then fled to Colorado, where they purchased a motor home, told people they were Christian missionaries and spent the month at a trailer park near Woodland Park, Colorado.

-In February 2001, the six surviving memebers of the Texas Seven were indicted on capital murder charges in the death of Officer Hawkins.
-Each man was later convicted and sentenced to death.
+In February 2001, the six surviving members of the Texas Seven were indicted on capital murder charges in the death of Officer Hawkins.
+Each man was later convicted and sentenced to death; several were later executed.